 Leave without pay, not exceeding two days, may be granted for urgent, personal business or emergency, subject to the approval of the Director.

 Staff members are not encouraged to have visitors and friends at the camp.
 Exceptions can be made by the Director and must be arranged prior to the visit.
 All visitors must sign-in at the office upon arrival, and are expected to abide by the policies, guidelines, and rules of the camp.
-Visitors will be charged a fee for meals and any overnight accommodations.
+Visitors are not allowed to stay at camp overnight.

 Time-off will be granted as follows: